How to start an online dating business: 5 simple steps

 While not compulsory, it would be advantageous to join the Association of British Introduction Agencies (ABIA).
 It can help provide you with support and advice and your membership will give your clients confidence.
 To be a member of the ABIA you need to adhere to a strict code of practice.
 The code details what is expected of both client and agency (in terms of data handling, advertising and complaints) so everyone is fully informed from the beginning.

-For a more detailed guide on how to start an online dating business click here.
+For more detail, see our full guide on how to start an online dating business.